kasir-barati/you-say/.github/README.md

 | Redux             | An open-source JavaScript library for managing and centralizing application state.                              |
 | MongoDB           | A source-available, cross-platform, document-oriented database program.
 Classified as a NoSQL database.         |
 | Terraform         | An IaC software tool to streamline deployment in local environment and CI/CD pipelines.                         |

+# Wanna collaborate

+Read the [contribution guideline](./CONTRIBUTING.md) for understanding how we work.
+It is not a complete guideline though, so feel free to reach out to us if you have any questions.
+Our software is licensed under the [GPL version 3 license](./LICENSE), so you can check it out if you like.